SAP-samples/teched2025-XP261/exercises/ex0/README.md

 - [Summary](#summary)

 ## Accessing the landscape
 Please follow the steps described in this section to prepare your user account for accessing the systems in this hands-on session.
+Refer to the attached excel for additional credentials.

 You will get access to the following systems:
 * [Microsoft Entra](#accessing-microsoft-entra)